vic-ma/howtodismantle.github.io/_posts/2025-06-05-Mission-RFC-Possible-Executing-Custom-Function-Modules-with-Integration-Flows.md

 ## The RFC function module

-In our example we use a very simple, custom function module called Z_PB_DELIVERY_MONITOR.
-It has one Import parameter I_VSTEL which repesents a shipping point.
-And it returns a table of delivery rows that are currently in the handled and in the shipping process on this shipping point.
+In our example, we use a simple custom function module called `Z_PB_DELIVERY_MONITOR`.
+It has one import parameter, `I_VSTEL`, which represents a shipping point.
+It returns a table of delivery rows that are currently in the shipping process on this shipping point.
-The screenshot shows a call in the test cockpit of transaction SE37.
-When we submit the shipping point I_VTEL = 1000 it returns 11  deliveries that are currently about to be shipped.

-The integration flow we want to build will receive the shippint point I_VSTEL as query parameter and returns the deliveries as JSON table.
+The following screenshots show a call in the test cockpit of transaction SE37.
+When we submit the shipping point `I_VTEL = 1000`, it returns 11 deliveries that are about to be shipped.
+The integration flow that we want to build receives the shipping point, `I_VSTEL`, as query parameter, and returns the deliveries as a JSON table.

 ![image](/assets/2025-06-05/010.png)